Kapisa Province: History

+The Mahābhārata, particularly the Droṇa Parva, refers to Rājapura as the capital of the Kamboja kingdom, portraying Kamboja as an organized polity engaged in sustained military activity alongside Bāhlikas, Pahlavas, Saka and Yavanas.
+Some modern scholarship has identified this Rājapura with present-day Rajouri, largely on the basis of name similarity.

+However, this identification has been questioned, as Rajouri lacks independent textual, archaeological, Greek, or Chinese evidence linking it to the Kambojas.
+By contrast, multiple Sanskrit, Buddhist, Greco-Roman, and Chinese sources equate Kamboja with Kapisa (Kapisha/Ki-pin), a major political and commercial center south of the Hindu Kush described in detail by the 7th-century pilgrim Xuanzang.
+Scholars such as Sylvian Lévi, Moti Chandra, and K. C. Mishra therefore argue that Kapisa better fits the geographical, economic, and historical profile of the Kamboja capital Rajapura described in the epic Mahabharata.

 Greco-Bactrian Kingdom and the Mauryan Empire

 The Kapisa province territory fell to the Maurya Empire, which was led by Chandragupta Maurya.
 The Mauryas promoted both Buddhism and Hinduism to the region which was entirely Hindu for all its history till then, and were planning to capture more territory of Central Asia when they decimated local Greco-Bactrian forces and the chief general of Alexander Seleucus.
 Seleucus is said to have reached a peace treaty with Chandragupta by giving his daughter in marriage, control of the territory south of the Hindu Kush to the Mauryas and 500 elephants.

-Maurya Empire under Ashoka the Great, conceptualized as a network of core regios connected by networks of communication and trade, with large areas with peripheral or no Maurya control.
-(Note: See note on Mauryan Empire.)

 Alexander took these away from the Aryans and established settlements of his own, but lasted only a decade before Seleucus Nicator gave them to Sandrocottus (Chandragupta), upon terms of intermarriage and of receiving in exchange 500 elephants.